stealthBS/demo1-repo/AI notes.md

 a scale from 1 to 10: How intensive it will be on company resources, time needed to complete the task, potential upside if the idea is a successful, target market, competitors, potential challenges, potential revenue streams, marketing strategies, initial startup costs, ongoing expenses, social impact, scalability, and other factors I haven't thought of.
-All of the information you provide should be in tabular format.`
+All of the information you provide should be in tabular format.`  If ChatGPT doesn’t format the answer properly, then regenerate the response.